How I Gave Up My Cat (and Why It Was the Hardest Thing I've Ever Done)

 My cat was now up for adoption.
 When your pet goes to an animal shelter, he either gets adopted or put down.
 But, at this particular shelter, unless an animal is very ill, they do not “destroy” long-staying, non-adoptable animals.
 (Whew!)
 Delta Community Shelter tries very hard to find loving homes for its four-legged guests.

-Never Stay Too Long at an Animal Shelter
+Don't Let Your Pet Stay Too Long at an Animal Shelter

 Sarah, the shelter manager, didn’t want KC to stay at the shelter for too long because he couldn’t get outside like he was used to doing, and although the quarters were extremely clean, they were pretty cramped.
 Sarah knew that most people go to a pet store to find a new pet rather than going to an animal shelter.
 So, as soon as possible, she arranged for KC to go to a pet store in South Delta called Pets-N-Us.